 - Some panels that come with units can allow in a hot air

 Once you’ve weighed both the pros and the cons for either cooling system option, you can determine which is best for your home size, budget, efficiency preferences, and overall cooling needs.
 While window AC units do provide some quick convenience and affordability, most would agree that a central AC unit provides the most efficient temperature control and total home comfort in the long run.

-Still have questions about new AC installation?
-Southland Heating and Air Conditioning is always available to help.
+Still, have questions about the new AC installation?
+Southland Heating & Air Conditioning are always available to help.
 Reach out to our Newbury Park AC company for more insight.